 With the help of local volunteers, we are continuing to assist our Guatemalan communities in any way we can.
 All donations made continue to go towards food, supplies, medicine, and medical transport.

-In 2021, we are hoping to create A dedicated eye-care suite to give the gift of sight to the poor of remote eastern Guatemala.
+We are hoping to create a dedicated eye-care suite to give the gift of sight to the poor of remote eastern Guatemala.

 Cooking and heating with open flames cause smoke damage to the eye.
 Working in the hot sun without sunglasses increases the chances of cataracts.
 Never visiting the eye doctor means that disease screening doesn’t happen and the visually impaired attempt to navigate life without glasses.
 Children drop out of school because they cannot see the print in books or the words on the blackboard.